 ‘Well I’ll be.’
 A grin spread across his face again.
 ‘That’s going to be expensive.’

-‘You agreed to pay for two, the girls are one payout.’
+‘You agreed to pay for two, the twins are one fee.’

-‘Hmmmm, let’s see how they do, I might be in a good mood after this.’
+‘Hmmmm, let’s see how they do, I might be in a good mood after it.’

 There was a lot of negotiating, the patron wanted some of his key men in there, the girls wanted space to do their thing as well, Miles supplied details of some of their cases, the patron was impressed.

 ‘Did we not do that last time?’
 He owned that.
-Jenny mentioned the obvious: ‘And how did your .600 Nitro and Laura’s M72 fit into your definition of legal?’
+Then Jenny mentioned the obvious: ‘And how do your .600 Nitro and Laura’s M72 fit into your definition of legal?’
 They had him.